davidlougheed/cv/sections/work.typ

     - Founding developer and system architect for the #link("https://github.com/bento-platform")[Bento Platform], which facilitates the discovery, sharing, and visualization of \u{2011}omics data and associated metadata.
 This project is used by seven large projects, including the Québec COVID-19 Biobank, and is worked on by several full-time developers. \
       - Guided the technical direction of the project, delegated tasks to other developers, and met with stakeholders.
-      - *Technologies:* Python, TypeScript + React + Redux, Docker + `docker compose`, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis
+      - *Technologies:* Python, TypeScript + React + Redux, Docker + `docker compose`, Flask, Django, FastAPI, GitHub Actions, PostgreSQL + PostGIS, Redis, OAuth2

     - Principle developer on the Freezeman project from April–August 2020.
 Freezeman is a sample-tracking system initially created to manage samples collected during the COVID-19 pandemic.
 It has since grown into a laboratory information management system used by the McGill Genome Centre with over 450 000 samples. \
       *Technologies:* JavaScript + React, Python + Django, PostgreSQL